 In chapter five, Robert Rodriguez, Chairman and Founder of the Security Innovation Network™ (SINET), described a number of developments I found compelling.
 SINET is an international community builder whose mission is to advance innovation and enable global collaboration between the public and private sectors to defeat cybersecurity threats, so his observations are authoritative and insightful.

-The one area that struck me was about the emerging trends he saw cybersecurity as well as the sources of innovation for these trends within the security industry.
+The one area that struck me was about the emerging trends he saw in cybersecurity as well as the sources of cybersecurity innovation for these trends within the security industry.
 First he observed a critical recognition among many CISOs is the need to move from automation to orchestration of cyber security solution components to facilitate more effective centralized visibility and decision-making.
 This means having the ability to integrate all the varied automated components of an advanced security analytics solution and supplying simple transparent holistic controls to enable monitoring, analysis and response, from a holistic solution with flexibility for future needs and growth.

 This orchestration capability helps the CISOs do their job to assure comprehensive remediation.
 Eventually, some form of attribution should be included because a number of industries and corporations are battling with this challenge.
 Nevertheless, in order to do proper attribution, it must become clearly mandated within the cybersecurity industry.
 That’s something to look forward to in the future.